2024 Holiday Travel Tips

 As always, if you have any questions, consult your legal counsel for assistance.

-Envoy Global’s holiday travel tips are designed to help foreign nationals who hold a U.S. work visa and HR professionals who need to help their employees navigate the travel process.
-The following tips are general guidance on situations you may encounter traveling to and from the U.S. As we mentioned earlier, please consult with your immigration counsel for additional guidance.
+Envoy Global’s holiday travel tips are designed to help foreign nationals with a U.S. work visa and HR professionals who need to help their employees navigate the travel process.
+The following tips guide you on situations you may encounter traveling to and from the U.S. As we mentioned earlier, please consult with your immigration counsel for additional guidance.

 Ensure Your Immigration Travel Documents Are Valid

-Much of preparing for travel takes place well in advance of your departure date.
-In some cases, you may need several weeks or even months to ensure your travel documents are ready to go when you are.
+Much of the travel preparation takes place well before your departure date.
+Sometimes, you may need several weeks or even months to ensure your travel documents are ready to go when you are.

-Below is a list of common travel documents that you may need for traveling.
+Below is a list of common travel documents you may need.

-Passport: Your passport must be valid through the validity period indicated on your Form I-797 Approval Notice, which is usually at least six months.
+• Your passport must be valid through the validity period indicated on your Form I-797 Approval Notice, usually at least six months.
 Otherwise, your period of stay in the U.S. may be shortened.

-I-797 Approval & Petition: If you are in the U.S. on a nonimmigrant employment-based petition, make sure you have your most recent Form I-797 Approval Notice, along with a full copy of your employer’s nonimmigrant petition.
+• If you are in the U.S. on a nonimmigrant employment-based petition, ensure you have your most recent Form I-797 Approval Notice and a full copy of your employer’s nonimmigrant petition.

-L-1 Blanket Petition Applicants: You will need to present your endorsed Form I-129S stamped by an immigration officer.
+• You must present your endorsed Form I-129S stamped by an immigration officer.

-Permanent Residents/Permanent Residence Applicants: Make sure that you have your green card and that it is unexpired and undamaged.
+• Please make sure that you have your green card, which is unexpired and undamaged.

 Subscribe to Immigration News Alerts from Envoy